deeboy8/virus/README.md

 python3 virus.py analyze nsiumlations tprob dprob vprob days infected population_count output_file
 ```

 - `nsimulations` : The number of simulations to run.

-All other arguments are same as for simulate.
+**Note** : All other arguments are same as for simulate.

 Example: